Skip to main content

 kubectl describe -n [NAMESPACE] pod [POD-NAME] | grep -A6 "Mounts:"

-In the Mounts section, look for entries with path="...": this indicates a subPath mount.
+In the Mounts section, look for entries with path="...".
+This indicates a subPath mount.

-Diagnosing mixed subPath and full volume mounts
+Diagnose mixed subPath and full volume mounts

 /mnt/datasets # Full volume mount

-├── .vast_trash/ # ✅ Trash accessible here
+├── .vast_trash/ # Trash accessible here

 ├── training-data/